 While our core mission is to find a cure for hepatitis B, the magnitude of the coronavirus pandemic is undeniable.
 Given our proven expertise in the discovery of new antiviral therapies, we feel compelled to work towards the discovery of a new treatment.
 To that end, we have assembled an internal team of expert scientists under the direction of our Chief Scientific Officer, Dr. Michael Sofia, to identify novel small molecule therapies to treat COVID-19 and future coronavirus outbreaks.
 Dr. Sofia, who was awarded the Lasker-DeBakey Award for his discovery of sofosbuvir, brings extensive antiviral drug discovery experience to this new program.
-We have also recently joined forces with the COVID R&D consortium to further support and expedite efforts to address the SARS-CoV-2 pandemic and any future coronavirus outbreaks.
-At this time, our COVID-19 research program will focus on the discovery and development of new molecular entities that address specific viral targets including the nsp12 viral polymerase and the viral protease.
+We have also recently joined the COVID R&D consortium to further support and expedite efforts to address the SARS-CoV-2 pandemic and any future coronavirus outbreaks.
+At this time, our COVID-19 research program will focus on the discovery and development of new molecular entities that address specific viral targets including the nsp12 viral polymerase and the nsp5 viral protease.
 These targets are essential viral proteins which we have experience in targeting.
-The establishment of the COVID-19 effort does not impact our belief that our cash, cash equivalents and investments as of March 31, 2020 are sufficient to fund our operations into the middle of 2021.
+We are actively screening multiple new oral molecular entities.

-Royalty Entitlements
+Royalty Entitlements and Collaborations